 Your Eyes, Addiction and Drug Abuse

+Amphetamines.
 Amphetamines, like Adderall or Dexedrine are often taken as performance enhancing drugs.
 This type of drug causes physical side effects, like dilation, redness and hallucinations.
 Chemically, amphetamine abuse can lead to a reduced ability for the eye to focus.
 Dilation is perhaps the most dangerous of these side effects, as it increases the risk for acute angle-closure glaucoma, a very serious eye emergency that can result in blurred or loss of vision.

+Cocaine.
 Cocaine is an eye anesthetic, meaning that when you take cocaine you may be unable to feel damage that occurs to your eyes.
 Bumping, scratching and even corneal ulcers can occur, causing pain, blurred visions and even scarring that can cause permanent vision loss.

+Heroin.
 Individuals suffering from heroin addiction and drug abuse may have tightly constricted pupils.
 Their pupils will not respond to low light, impairing vision.
 In addition the constriction of the blood vessels, can lead to loss of vision or blurred vision.

 These substances do not easily dissolve in the body.
 Deposits that form in the retina, which acts like “film” in the eyes camera can not only distort the image like a deposit on film would, but also loss of vision.
 Large deposits or particles that collect on the retina can block circulation in the tissue, causing rapid and sever blurred vision.

 Addiction and drug abuse are treatable and many people live healthy sober lives after rehab.
 The human body begins to heal the moment the substance abuse stops, so it is never too late to start a sober lifestyle.
-If you or someone you love is suffering from drug abuse, dependency or addiction, please call us today at 1-877-380-9777
+If you or someone you love is suffering from drug abuse, dependency or addiction, please call us today at 1-877-380-9777.

-.
 Our counselors can help you deal with physical, emotional and psychological consequences of your drug abuse.
 Drug abuse treatment is effective, safe and has helped many men reclaim their lives.
 Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.